-The occasional woman will present with a fragility fracture during the third trimester or puerperium, and low bone mineral density may be confirmed by DXA (76).
-In such cases it is not possible to exclude the possibility that low bone density or skeletal fragility preceded pregnancy.
+The occasional woman will present with a fragility fracture (most commonly a vertebral fracture, but appendicular fractures also occur) during the third trimester or puerperium, and low bone mineral density may be subsequently confirmed by DXA (76).
+In most cases a BMD value prior to pregnancy is not available because it was never indicated to be done in an otherwise healthy reproductive-age woman.
+Therefore, the extent of bone loss that occurred during pregnancy is unknown in most cases, and it is not possible to exclude that low bone density or skeletal fragility preceded pregnancy.
 In favor of a genetic predisposition is the report that among 35 women who presented with pregnancy associated osteoporosis, there was a higher than expected prevalence of fragility fractures in their mothers (77).
 It is conceivable that pregnancy may induce significant skeletal losses in some women and, thereby, predispose to fracture.
 The normal pregnancy-induced changes in mineral metabolism may cause excessive resorption of the skeleton in selected cases, and other factors such as low dietary calcium intake and vitamin D insufficiency may contribute to skeletal losses (76).
 A high rate of bone turnover is an independent risk factor for fragility fractures outside of pregnancy, and so the apparently increased bone resorption observed during pregnancy may increase fracture risk.
 In favor of pregnancy inducing fragility through excess skeletal losses is an observational study of 13 women with pregnancyassociated osteoporosis who were followed for up to eight years.
-Since the bone mineral density at the spine and hip increased significantly during follow-up in these women, the investigators concluded that a large part of the bone loss must have been related to the pregnancy itself (78).
-Taken together, fragility fractures in pregnancy or the puerperium may result from the combination of abnormal skeletal microarchitecture prior to pregnancy and increased bone resorption during pregnancy.
+Since the bone mineral density at the spine and hip increased significantly during follow-up in these women, the investigators concluded that significant bone loss must have occurred during the pregnancy (78).
+Taken together, fragility fractures in pregnancy or the puerperium may result from the combination of abnormal skeletal microarchitecture or fragility preceding pregnancy and increased bone resorption during pregnancy.